playjoa/Unity_EscapeRoomGame/README.md

 ## Computer Puzzle!

-- In this puzzle you have to make the cameras look away!
+- In this puzzle you have to make the cameras look away from the computer!

 ![1](Screenshots/ComputerPuzzle/0.png)

-### First camera is on the side of the computer!
+### First camera is beside of the computer!
 ![1](Screenshots/ComputerPuzzle/1.png)

 ### Second camera back of the room!